aiman-al-masoud/deixiscript/docs/thesis/3-naturalistic-programming.typ

 All Interactive Fiction products before Inform 7 were typically authored in classical (procedural or OOP) programming languages; and indeed: Inform 6, Inform 7's predecessor, was one such language: a C-style procedural language with Object-Orientation, and some extra features (like "hooks") geared towards IF creation specifically.

 Inform 7 reads almost like English, and boasts quite an unusual feature-set compared to mainstream programming languages.
-Unlike its predecessor, it is not Object-Oriented but rather "Rule-Oriented" (we will see what this means); Inform 7 can also infer the type of a "variable" from its usage, but that doesn't refer to type inference in classical variable assignments or return types (as in traditional languages), but rather to what could be seen as a limited form of context sensistivity.
+Unlike its predecessor, it is not Object-Oriented but rather "Rule-Oriented" (we will see later what this means); it can also infer the type of a "variable" from its usage, but that doesn't refer to type inference in classical variable assignments or return types (as in traditional languages), but rather to what could be seen as a limited form of context sensistivity.

 Inform 7 can perform inference of a the category (or "kind") of the referent of a noun phrase; for instance: if a rule is declared that states that only people can "wear" things, and a variable (say "John") is declared to be "wearing a hat", then John will be created as a person.

+It is a language with a past tense!
+This feature is useful at capturing "past game state", something that in other languages is achieved through flags and counter variables; the need for the latter is minimized in Inform 7.

 In the 2005 (revised in 2006) paper titled: "Natural Language, Semantic Analysis and Interactive Fiction" @nelson2006natural, Nelson explains what strategies were used in the implementation of Inform 7, and what difficulties were encountered (mainly in the broad subject of Semantics).
 As a side note, the language was recently open-sourced (in 2022), and the source-code is available on GitHub, as of the date of writing.
 The paper also argues that natural language is the _natural_ language for the creation of IF content.